Asphocarp/Ceal/README.md

 ## Train mapping network (with default extractor)

-- any launch-possible file accepts all args from cmd arguments / env variables (like WANDB_MODE)
+- accept all args from cmd args / env vars (like WANDB_MODE)
 - `-c` is the CUDA device id.

 ```shell